-What Is an Improper Lane Change in Georgia?
+What Is an Unsafe Lane Change in Georgia?

 A driver makes an improper lane change in Georgia when the driver changes lanes in a manner that puts the driver and others at risk of suffering serious injuries in an auto accident.
 If you have suffered harm in a crash that another driver caused by making an improper lane change, you should protect your right to obtain just compensation by getting in touch with an experienced car accident lawyer.